-The Valuation Officer assign every business property subject to Business Rates with a rateable value.
-The rateable value is a key factor in the calculation of the Business Rates bill; it is not the Business Rates bill.
-We estimate the total rateable value for Business Rates properties in Eden District for the financial year 2017-2018 at £57.1 million.
+The Valuation Officer assigns every business property subject to Business Rates with a rateable value.
+The rateable value is a key factor in the calculation of the Business Rates bill.
+We estimate the total rateable value for Business Rates properties in Eden District for the financial year 2020-2021 at £58.2 million.
 Address any queries regarding rateable value to the local Valuation Office at:

 - Contact: Valuation Officer